Search for Important Questions

 1. Highlight the role of Gandhi's philosophy in solving the problems of the contemporary World.

-3. Describe the decentralized political system of Gandhiji.
+3. Write the thought of dowry of Gandhiji.

 1. Indicate the two aspects of a philosophy.